 - Photos and videos: Your SoMe-policy should include guidelines on the use of photos and videos about your company.
 Photo and video guidelines also help create a more consistent presence on social media.

 Roles and responsibility

 Having a plan and knowing who is responsible for what is the key to responding effectively in a crisis.
-You might not end up in any kind of crisis, but in general, it is an advantage to assign someone the primary responsibility of social media.
+You might not end up in any kind of crisis, but it is generally an advantage to assign someone the primary social media responsibility.
 Therefore, it can be a good idea to distribute and write down the various areas of responsibility.